compbiofan/clusteringBenchmark/README.md

 The output of SCClone has the following two important files:

-1. The file data.cell_assignment provides the assigned cluster number for each cell.
-And the file data.clone_genotypes provided the genotypes for each cluster.
+1. The file 'data.cell_assignment' provides the assigned cluster number for each cell.
+And the file 'data.clone_genotypes' provided the genotypes for each cluster.
 2. Using these two files we can get the consensus genotype matrix.
 Use the following script to get the consensus genotype matrix:

 	``` python scclone_getGmatrix.py -ca data.cell_assignment -cg data.clone_genotypes -sim true -op consensus_genotype_fileName.tsv ```